Ashwinshankar98/ClassMateBot/README.md

 We have introduced roles for better classification of the members and to restrict access for certain commands.
 We have added below roles,
 - Instructor
 - TA
+- Student
+- Guest

 ### 2. Instructor commands

 We have multiple commands to handle functionalities related to instructor roles.
-The instructor has access to the instructr cannel and we have restricted ceratin commands(like attendance) to be used only in the instructor channel.
+Only the instructors have access to the instructor cannel and we have restricted ceratin commands(like attendance) to be used only in that channel.

 ### 3. TA commands

 We have multiple commands to handle functionalities related to TA roles.
-The TAs will have access to the TA channel and similar to Instructors, they also have more access than other members to execute ceratin commands.
+Only TAs and Instructors will have access to the TA channel but unlike instructors channel they aren't any channel specific commands yet.

 ### 4. Direct Messaging

-Direct messsaging commands allo people to dm privately to any other member of the guild.
-We also have a command to sned a reminder message or a broadcast message to all the memebrs of the guild privately.
+Direct messsaging commands allows people to dm privately to any other member of the guild.
+We also have a command to send a reminder message or a broadcast message to all the members of the guild privately.

 ### 5. Attendance

 The instructors can check the attendees and absentees list using this command.
 This can be executed only in the instructors channel.
-This will also show them a districution cart with the present and absentees.
+This will also show them a pie chart of the same.

 ### 6. Profanity